 Guinea pigs can also eat leftovers of some types of foods that would otherwise be thrown away.

 For example, carrot top greens are good in small amounts.
 They are high in calcium, so don’t feed them every day.
+Apple skin peels provide a wealth of beneficial antioxidants in moderation.
 Guinea pigs can also eat corn husks and silks.
-Peel off the outside layer in case of pesticides.
+However, it’s a good idea to peel off the outside layer in case of pesticides.

 If you don’t eat corn yourself, try asking for the husks at farms or grocery stores during corn season.
 Many are happy to give the husks and silk away for free.